My Path to Being a Good Student

 Connecting Education to Your Recovery

-The Office of Collegiate Recovery (OCR) is focused on coordinating efforts that will help you stay free of drugs and alcohol while simultaneously pursuing a college education.
+The Office of Collegiate Recovery (OCR) is focused on coordinating efforts to help you fulfill recovery goals related to alcohol and/or other substances (i.e. harm reduction, abstinence) while simultaneously pursuing a college education.

-Through the collaboration of on-campus student support services and community resources, the OCR will help you transition into and succeed in a college environment as you work on your lifelong recovery process.
-You will learn self-advocacy skills and coping mechanisms necessary to achieve your goals.
+Through the collaboration of on-campus student support services and community resources, the OCR will help you transition into and succeed in a college environment as you work on your recovery process.
+You will learn self- advocacy skills and coping mechanisms necessary to achieve your goals.

 The OCR offers you several resources, including:

-The Office of Collegiate Recovery Services is dedicated to reaffirming the reality of long-term recovery by celebrating and enhancing the variety, availability and quality of local and regional recovery support
+The Office of Collegiate Recovery Services is dedicated to reaffirming the reality of recovery maintenance by celebrating and enhancing the variety, availability and quality of local and regional recovery support.

 TRiO Student Support Services